Voice Input

 3. **Click again to stop** recording

-4. Review transcribed text in the composer
+4. **Review the transcribed text** in the composer

 5. **Edit if needed** (add details, fix transcription errors)